Fire Safety FAQs

 1. b How are the risks identified by a FRA being dealt with?

-All of our 900 blocks have had FRAs undertaken in the last nine months.
+All of our 900 blocks have had FRAs undertaken in the last year.
 Almost all of these blocks have been rated as ‘moderate’ risk.
 However, nine blocks have been rated as ‘substantial risk’.
 These are Alzette, Modling, Offenbach, Puteaux, St Gilles and Velletri on the Cranbrook Estate, Brewster and Maltings on Barley Mow and Brodrick House.
-Works on these blocks are due to start in the summer and each block has received a letter detailing the scope and timings of work.
-Work to Brodick House is due to complete in August.
-Note that the Decent Homes programme has reduced a lot of fire risk by installing fire rated front doors and smoke alarms for tenants.
+Works on these blocks have started and each block has received a letter detailing the scope and timings of work.
+Work to Brodick House is due to complete in early September 2017.
+The ongoing Decent Homes programme has reduced a lot of fire risk by installing fire rated front doors and smoke alarms for tenants.

 We have been addressing the issues raised in these FRAs in order to reduce any risk of fire in these blocks and have taken additional steps including extra caretaking, increased refuse collection and patrols.